yuhko-msft/microsoft-graph-docs/api-reference/beta/api/channel-get-shared-with-team.md

 ## Examples

-### Example 1: List a team the channel is shared with
+### Example 1: Get a team the channel is shared with

 #### Request